perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 elsewhere.

 To copy text, enter Copy mode and move the cursor to where you want to start selecting text.
-Then press `Space`{.cf .keystroke style="font-variant:small-caps"} and move the cursor to the end of the text.
-When you press `Enter`{.cf .keystroke style="font-variant:small-caps"}, the selected text gets copied into a paste buffer.
+Then press `Space` and move the cursor to the end of the text.
+When you press `Enter`
+, the selected text gets copied into a paste buffer.

-To paste the contents you just captured, press `Prefix`{.cf .keystroke style="font-variant:small-caps"} `]`{.cf .keystroke style="font-variant:small-caps"}.
+To paste the contents you just captured, press `Prefix` `]`
+.

 Let's look at a few ways to copy and paste text from our main output buffer.